 Proper parylene adhesion to a substrate can be significantly affected by cleanliness.
 Particulates, manufacturing oils, human oils and other materials not considered a component of the substrate will impact parylene adhesion, performance and reliability.
 From pre-coat processes to industry-leading cleanroom environments, SCS has established widely accepted standards and processes in this critical area.

 One of the Parylene’s defining characteristics is its ability to coat all surfaces, including deep into multi-layers and crevices.
 As a result, all surfaces in the deposition chamber are coated with Parylene – unless technicians carefully protect, or mask, any areas that are not to be coated.
-SCS has over 40 years of substrate preparation and coating experience, enabling our engineers to draw from a large bank of fixturing and masking techniques to minimize contact points and avoid coating areas that need to remain uncoated.
+SCS has 50 years of substrate preparation and coating experience, enabling our engineers to draw from a large bank of fixturing and masking techniques to minimize contact points and avoid coating areas that need to remain uncoated.

 Repeatable Coating Processes